YconquestY/cs-629/README.md

 * In program thread 1, we want to wait (loop) until our flag is 1.
 * Then, in thread 1, sum the entire content of `input_data`.
 We want to use a local integer variable `sum`.
 * We want to then check if the sum is what you expect (e.g. 28 in the sample) and do `exit(0)` if true and `exit(1)` if false (pass or fail).

+You can use `putchar(char x)` to print any single character for debugging.
+We provide the strings "success" and "failure" for reference but you do not need them.
+You can copy the logic for printing these strings from multicore.c.

 ## Konata update